Sunday, November 15, 2009

 I don’t see a problem here at all.
 Knödel just takes care of shit his way!
 Bitch probably wants to get served some delicious breakfast cereal, preferably with colorful chunks of toon-shaped flavor.
 Bitch knows that looking at bright, shiny things provides good exercise for those peepers.
 This also applies to the exploding rainbow that is morning television, and… Hey wait – this is in Europe, so the time difference would make AC360 a morning show, right?
 Bingo!
 Knödel’s ass is on schedule.

-http://www.dlisted.com on 2009-8-2.
+Retrieved from http://www.dlisted.com on 2009-8-2.

 Tuesday, July 21, 2009